paullundwall/paullundwall.github.io/_articles/second-post.markdown

 Poetry is an art of creation, and is founded on language.
 The poet's work is to effectively use the language and its specific characteristics to give an impression, convey an emotion, etc. Therefore he needs to make use of the language's musicality.
 French, English, and Ancient Greek differ immensely in terms of music.

 French has what we call a rhythmical metre, meaning that the length of a poetic line is determined simply by the number of syllables in it.
 Typically, they are 8, 10, or 12 syllables long.
-That is a very unsophisticated way to use rythm, so French poetry makes up for it with rhyme, with a whole system of poor, sufficient, and rich rhymes.
+That is a very unsophisticated way to use rhythm, so French poetry makes up for it with rhyme, with a whole system of poor, sufficient, and rich rhymes.

 A rhyme is poor when both rhyming words only have one common sound, like bee and tree.
 A rhyme is sufficient when both words have two common sounds, like tree and free.